 Local-first active recall app with dual-persistence (LocalStorage + Postgres) and deterministic mastery logic.

-I engineered LetMeCook Web, a high-performance, privacy-centric port of a deterministic active recall system.
-By architecting a sophisticated dual-persistence layer that bridges LocalStorage with PostgreSQL, the application delivers a zero-latency learning experience that enforces cognitive stimulation without the reliability issues of traditional cloud-only platforms.
+I have developed LetMeCook Web—a high-performance, privacy-focused, deterministic active memory system.
+By designing an advanced, two-tier data persistence architecture that combines LocalStorage with PostgreSQL, the application provides a learning environment that enforces cognitive stimulation without the reliability issues typical of platforms operating exclusively in the cloud.

-Standard flashcard applications often suffer from two major architectural and pedagogical flaws:
+Standard flashcard applications often suffer from architectural and pedagogical flaws:

-- Algorithmic Complacency: Many platforms automate "mastery" based on simple hit-rates, allowing users to "soft-pass" cards through luck rather than deep cognitive effort.
+- Algorithmic passivity: Many platforms automate mastery based on simple hit rates, allowing users to pass cards by luck rather than deep cognitive effort.

-- The Persistence Paradox: Modern learners require the speed and privacy of local-first applications but also demand the synchronization and community-sharing features of cloud-hosted systems.
+- The durability paradox: Modern learners demand the speed and privacy of locally running apps, yet they also need the synchronization and sharing features available in cloud-based systems.

-I developed a robust, type-safe Next.js implementation that prioritizes user sovereignty and high-retention learning.
-The system utilizes a custom storage abstraction layer that seamlessly handles both ephemeral guest sessions via LocalStorage and permanent, shared data via Neon PostgreSQL and Drizzle ORM.
+I have developed a robust, secure Next.js implementation that prioritizes user sovereignty and high-retention learning.
+The system uses a custom abstract storage layer that seamlessly supports both strictly private guest sessions via LocalStorage and persistent, shared data via Neon PostgreSQL and Drizzle ORM.

-The core philosophy revolves around Deterministic Mastery—a manual, 5-level assessment system that forces rigorous self-judgement, ensuring that "Success = Effort * Consistency."
+The core philosophy is based on Deterministic Mastery—a manual, 5-level assessment system that enforces rigorous self-assessment.

-- Deterministic Mastery Assessment: Implemented a manual rating system (New, Don't Know, Okay, I Know, Mastered) that forces active brain stimulation through self-judgement rather than passive, automated "pass/fail" logic.
+- Deterministic Mastery Assessment: A manual grading system (New, Don’t Know, Somewhat, Understand, Mastered) has been implemented, which forces active brain stimulation through self-assessment, rather than passive, automatic right/wrong logic.

-- Fisher-Yates Shuffle Integration: Engineered a randomized study session engine using the Fisher-Yates algorithm to eliminate "positional memory" bias, ensuring users truly learn content rather than its sequence.
+- Fisher-Yates algorithm integration: A built-in engine for randomizing learning sessions using the Fisher-Yates algorithm eliminates the “position memory” effect, ensuring that users truly learn the content rather than its order.

 Tech Stack